terraform-aviatrix-modules/terraform-aviatrix-oci-transit/README.md

 key | default | value
 --- | --- | ---
-instance_size | VM.Standard2.2 | Size of the transit gateway instances
-ha_gw | true | Set to false te deploy a single transit GW.
+name | null | When this string is set, user defined name is applied to all infrastructure supporting n+1 sets within a same region or other customization instance_size | VM.Standard2.2 | Size of the transit gateway instances ha_gw | true | Set to false te deploy a single transit GW.